Dee68/milestone_project2/README.md

 ### Strategy
-The purpose of this online quiz is to provide an entertaining and educative quiz for people of age group who likes web development.
+The purpose of this online quiz is to provide an entertaining and educative quiz for people of all age group who likes web development.

 The quiz should be easy for the user to navigate across the different pages and return to the home page or restart the quiz.